Employers: Employing someone who is not an EU/EEA national

 - It is your responsibility as employer to check that foreign employees have a valid residence permit.

 - You can check whether the worker has a residence permit by asking him or her to show you his or her residence card.
 The residence card states what type of residence permit the worker has.

 - Some types of residence permits entitle their holder to work in any type of job, for example residence permits for family immigration, or permanent residence permits.

 - People who came to Norway as work immigrants and have a residence permit as a skilled worker with an employer in Norway can change employers without applying for a new residence permit.
 However, they must work in the same type of position as before.
 The pay and working conditions must not be poorer than is normal in Norway, and they must still meet the other requirements for a residence permit as a skilled worker with an employer in Norway.

 - Other people who came to Norway as work immigrants often have a residence permit that specifies that they must work in one particular job for one particular employer.
 This will be specified on their residence card (for example as a «seasonal worker at Stordriften farm»).
 If the person you wish to employ holds this kind of residence permit, he or she must get a new residence permit before they can start working for you.

 - Some asylum seekers who are waiting for their applications to be decided are permitted to work.
 In such case, they will have a letter stating this.

-- You can also contact the UDI's employer service to check whether the person has the right type of permit.
+- You can also contact the UDI's information service to check whether the person has the right type of permit.

 - Employers who employ foreign workers who do not have the right type of residence permit can be punished by fines or imprisonment.